caprinux/Cyberthon-2021/README.md

 Here are writeups that I wrote for all the training challenges for you to ponder and view at you leisure.
 If there is anything that you are uncertain about, feel free to dm me, I can be easily contactable via the Cyberthon Discord Server and/or through my discord dms.

+---
+# Post CTF thoughts

+Definitely wasn't a satisfactory performance, but considering all the difficulties me and my team faced during and outside of the CTF, I'm still proud of my team anyways for making it to #12.

+_totally not tilted at how smooth my brain was during the CTF_

+_totally not me choking throughout the ctf_

+---

 ## Cyberthon Finals
 ---